liatrio-cloud/azure-github-adgroup-team-terraform/README.md

-# GitHub Enterprise Team Managment via Terraform
+# GitHub Enterprise Team Management via Terraform
 ##### IaC configuration for GitHub teams, IdP (AAD) integration, and branch protections
 More generally, this repo is for managing teams and repos for a GitHub Organization configuration.